-We optimize using Adam [19] with the learning rate schedule proposed in [21].
-We implement and train the networks with Tensorflow [1].
+We optimize using Adam (Kingma and Ba, 2015) with the learning rate schedule proposed in (Loshchilov and Hutter, 2017).
+We implement and train the networks with Tensorflow (Abadi et al, 2015).
 Training the tracking network takes less than a day on an NVIDIA GTX1080Ti.
 We provide the detailed training parameters in the supplementary material.

-4 Mapping
+5 Mapping

 We describe the geometry of a scene as a set of depth maps, which we compute for every keyframe.
-To achieve high-quality depth maps we accumulate information from multiple images in a cost volume.
+To achieve high quality depth maps we accumulate information from multiple images in a cost volume.
 The depth map is then extracted from the cost volume by means of a convolutional neural network.